NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 This rule ensures that it is safe to assign the memory location of zero sized subobjects to the same location of their containing type.
 In non-standard layout cases, implementations may have to give the empty class storage to ensure that it does not alias.

-This also means that we will not strictly need `zero_sized(auto)` syntax.
+This also means that we will not need `zero_sized(auto)` syntax.
 Since `zero_sized` is a request rather than a requirement, applying it to non-empty layout types is not a compile error.
 It is just a request which could not be fulfilled.
 However, to do that also means that we need a distinction between merely applying `zero_sized` to a subobject declaration and applying `zero_sized` to a subobject declaration who's type is empty layout.

 While I personally dislike this solution (mainly because it makes `zero_sized` a suggestion rather than failing when it can't work), it does have the effect of creating a rule that is comprehensive.
 The rule for standard layout types is simple and reasonable, covering existing base class cases as well as the new zero sized case.
 It allows stateless types to alias freely, so that they will guarantee layout.
 At the same time, compilers have the freedom to add padding or even use existing padding to avoid aliasing on types where that may not be appropriate.